choria-io/appbuilder/docs/content/experiments/_index.md

 When you compile this as a normal Go application your binary will be an executable version of the app.

-Here we mount the application at the top level of the `myapp` binary, but you could also mount it later on - perhaps you have other compiled in behaviours you wish to surface:
+Here we mount the application at the top level of the `myapp` binary, but you could also mount it later on - perhaps you have other compiled in behaviors you wish to surface:

 ```go
 func main() {